abdallahjabr47/Living-the-social-life/README.md

 # Living the social life

-_This is a responsive websit that scouts its simplicity in life.._
+_This is a responsive website that scouts its simplicity in life.._
 <br><br>